Lassie (1994 film)

 Lassie, or Lassie: Best Friends are Forever, is a 1994 American adventure family film directed by Daniel Petrie, starring Tom Guiry, Helen Slater, Jon Tenney, Frederic Forrest, Richard Farnsworth, and Michelle Williams, and featuring the fictional collie Lassie.

+Lassie was released by Paramount Pictures on July 22, 1994.
+The film received positive reviews from critics and grossed $10 million.

 Plot

 The Turner family moves from Baltimore, Maryland, to the small town of Franklin Falls in Tazewell County, Virginia, hoping to start a new life.
 The move creates problems for everyone, especially 13-year-old Matt, who feels lost and alone in his new surroundings, and still has not come to terms with his father Steve's remarriage to Laura after his mother's death.
 But with the help of a stray Collie dog named Lassie that the family takes in, Matt learns to adjust to his surroundings and his family's situation.
 After Lassie saves Matt's life from an aggressive gray wolf one night, the two form a bond.

 However, as his father's planned job falls through, Matt, with help from his grandfather, Len Collins, helps convince the family to start a sheep farm, which had been his mother's dream.
 While the Turners get to work, a ruthless neighbor and wealthy sheep farmer, Sam Garland, will stop at nothing to prevent them from succeeding, because it means that they will be occupying some grazing land that he's used in the past.
 In addition, Sam has two sons, Josh and Jim who attend school with Matt.
 Both boys dislike Matt, but Josh's hatred mainly stems from jealousy because a fellow student, April Porter, whom Josh likes, is more interested in Matt.

 Eventually Sam, with the help of his sons and henchmen, steals the Turners’ new herd of sheep, and kidnaps Lassie.
 However, she manages to escape, and she and Matt get their sheep back.
 However Josh and Jim catch up to them, and in the ensuing scuffle Josh finds himself struggling in a raging river, heading for massive rapids and a waterfall.
 Matt manages to rescue him, but is unable to save himself.
 Lassie then rescues Matt, but ends up going over the waterfall herself, to Matt's horror.
 Sam, after learning that Matt had saved Josh's life, apologizes to the Turners for his actions and for the loss of Lassie.
 The Turners hold a memorial for Lassie at a nearby tree where Matt's mother had carved her initials years before, and Matt carves Lassie's name above his mother's initials.
 However, Lassie manages to survive the waterfall, and although injured, she returns home shortly afterwards and is reunited with Matt at his school.